Resource wizard

 Figure 42.
 Table of association types

-The first step in creating a new association is to select the type of association, which is predefined by capabilities or connector.
+The first step in creating a new association is to select the type of association (by clicking on it), which is predefined by capabilities or connector.

 choice association type